dashaub/PBDP/hw5/Shaub_David_HW5.md

 tar xzvf apache-flume-1.8.0-bin.tar.gz
 ```

-We modify our config to use a memory channel with larger batch writes and with a large channel capacity and write to a HDFS sink: we set these larger so that our writes to HDFS are larger and generate fewer output files, and the large channel capacity guarantees we won't lose data:
+We modify our config to use a memory channel with larger batch writes and with a large channel capacity and write to a HDFS sink: we set these larger so that our writes to HDFS are larger, and the large channel capacity guarantees we won't lose data:
 ```
 a1.channels = ch-1
 a1.channels.ch-1.type = memory